Parts of an Invoice: What an Invoice Must Contain

 This first item is an easy one.
 This simply means including the word “Invoice” on your invoice.
 While this could seem obvious, it’s actually very important to make its purpose clear.
 For example, clearly marking your invoice will avoid situations where people may confuse it for a receipt, statement, or estimate.

 As you read through these elements, remember that your main goal should be to get paid as quickly as possible once an invoice is issued.
 As such, you’ll often notice that your template will need adjustment in some way if payment times are overly long.

-An invoice ID number is a unique string that identifies a specific invoice.
+An invoice ID number, or simply invoice number, is a unique string that identifies a specific invoice.
 These usually have a predetermined format, including a prefix and a series of numbers.
 Invoice IDs are most commonly associated with recurring billing.